Dom1n9o/Dom1n9o/README.md

 - 👋 Hi, I’m @Dom1n9o
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on fking hot whore
+- 💞️ I’m looking to collaborate on fking hot girl
 - 📫 How to reach me "bottle"

 <!---